ENTRY POINTS & RESOURCES FOR FEDERAL EMPLOYMENT

 In addition, due to the difficulty of getting congressional support for full-time permanent staff (hired via USAJOBS), many agencies rely on individual contractors or personal services contractors hired through so-called “body shops.”
 These firms recruit qualified candidates as part of their staffing contract bidding process and offer short to medium term contracts, usually of up to four years.
 Unlike with most project implementing organizations, contractors with these firms are mostly based in Washington, D.C. or at Federal offices across the 50 States.

-Both project implementing organizations and staffing contractors list vacancies on most popular job search sites like indeed, devex, etc. Candidates may also contact departments or agencies they are interested in working for and asking if they have contractors supporting them, and then apply through those contractors or make sure they have your resume for future reference.
+Both project implementing organizations and staffing contractors list vacancies on most popular job search sites like Indeed, Devex, etc. Candidates may also contact departments or agencies they are interested in working for and asking if they have contractors supporting them, and then apply through those contractors or make sure they have your resume for future reference.
 This is a great way to get in the door and work directly with full-time permanent staff who may be hiring in the future.
 It is also a good way to get a security clearance.
 Finally, many implementing organizations also compete and execute staffing contracts for U.S. based contract positions.

 If you or your firm wish to become a Federal contractor, the U.S. Small Business Administration (SBA) provides this helpful guide.